AWS Interconnect - multicloud and Google Cloud Partner Cross-Cloud Interconnect for AWS pricing considerations

 $31,721.96 | $23,214.00 | $54,935.96/month |

-Partner Cross-Cloud Interconnect for AWS has quadruple redundancy built into the service, eliminating the need for four separate contracts.
-The 10 Gbps Partner CCI costs $13,870.00/month, compared to $16,352.00/month for quadrupled Cross-Cloud Interconnect.
-On the AWS side, 10 Gbps multicloud costs $9,000.90/month, while quadrupled Direct Connect costs $6,570.00/month (DX is cheaper here).
-Looking at total connection fees, Pattern 1 ($22,870.90) and Pattern 3 ($23,214.00) are nearly identical, but Pattern 1 has zero data transfer fees, so its advantage grows with increased traffic.
-The combination of built-in redundancy and free data transfer in Partner CCI creates a very cost-effective package.
+Partner Cross-Cloud Interconnect for AWS has 4x redundancy built into the service, so there is no need to contract four separate circuits to achieve redundancy.
+Compared to 10 Gbps Partner CCI at $13,870.00/month, the 4x redundant Cross-Cloud Interconnect costs $16,352.00/month.
+On the AWS side, the 10 Gbps multicloud is $9,000.90/month versus $6,570.00/month for 4x Direct Connect, making DX cheaper on that side.
+Looking at total connection costs, Pattern 1 ($22,870.90) and Pattern 3 ($23,214.00) are nearly neck and neck—but Pattern 1 also has zero data transfer fees, so the advantage of Pattern 1 grows as traffic volume increases.
+The combination of built-in redundancy and free data transfer in Partner CCI represents a remarkably cost-efficient package.

-Pattern 4: Internet Transfer from Amazon S3 to Google Cloud
+Pattern 4: Sending from Amazon S3 to Google Cloud via Internet

-This is the bulk transfer scenario.
-Instead of continuous connection, we're calculating fees for transferring data from Oregon S3 buckets to Google Cloud via the internet.
-The first 100 GB is treated as free tier.
+This is a bulk transfer scenario.
+Assuming no persistent connection, this estimates the cost of transferring data from an S3 bucket in Oregon to Google Cloud via the internet.
+The first 100 GB is treated as a free tier.

 |---|---|---|